 After any discussion we will make a record of any outcomes, actions and support that have been agreed.
 This record will be shared with all relevant staff, and you will be given a copy.

-If you have concerns that arise between these meetings, please contact enquiries@athertonhigh.com
+If you have concerns that arise between these meetings, please contact the enquiries line or via telephone to arrange a call back or a meeting.

 7.0 How will my child be involved in decisions made about their education?